i18nexus/next-i18n-router/README.md

 ## How do I create a dropdown for a user to change the language?

 In our [example projects](https://github.com/i18nexus/next-i18n-router/tree/main/examples) you will find a `LanguageChanger` component showing how to do this.
-Note that `router.refresh` is called after changing languages.
-This is because Next will not route the request through the middleware if the page happens to be cached on the client. `router.refresh` ensures the middleware is run on language change, allowing the locale cookie to be set properly.
+It sets the locale cookie and uses a full page navigation so the proxy runs even when the destination was prefetched.
+For prefixed routing, it includes the new locale in the URL; the proxy redirects the default locale to its canonical unprefixed URL when `prefixDefault` is `false`.
+With `noPrefix: true`, it reloads the current URL to read the updated cookie.

 ## My not-found page is not working.
 What's wrong?